Informatievlaanderen/OSLOthema-template/config/README.md

 ```

 - *name*: the name (identifier) of the configuration.
 The name is used as part of the URL on which the specification is published.
+- *prefix*: the name of the namespace in which the standard will be published.
+This name must be linked to the URL: `/ns/{prefix}/{name}`
 - *type*: the kind of specification.
 Possible values are `ap|oj|impl|voc`.
 - *eap*: the filename of the EAP file located in the root of this repository.
 - *diagram*: the name of the diagram identifying the specification in the EAP file.